 I don't like the 'bisexual' label, when I first came out it was really the only descriptor I knew for who I was.
 Queer had way to many negative associations back then in the UK (not sure if it was different here?)
 I now find that Bisexual is not really enough of who I am, I care about the person you are, that is what I am attracted too.

 I now identify as queer as it better suits me.
-I wish OKC had that option, I am not a fan of the pigeon holes.

 I came to Canada in 2008 from the UK, you don't understand Canada until you live here.
 I'm loving having the stereotypes and illusions shattered.